Camso: History

 On August 23, 2013, Camoplast-Solideal's Composite Division was acquired by four company managers and became a corporation in its own right under the name Roski Composites, presided by Yves Carbonneau.

 On July 3, 2015, Camoplast Solideal was renamed to Camso to "represent the best of Camoplast and Solideal".

 On July 25, 2018, Michelin agreed to acquire Camso for $1.45B.
 The 'off the road' operations of Michelin will be combined with Camso to form a new division.

 On December 18, 2018, Michelin completed the acquisition of Camso, under the terms announced on July 12, 2018 and after obtaining all of the necessary approvals for the transaction.
 A total consideration of US$1.36 billion was paid for the acquisition.

+On December 6, 2024, Michelin sold Camso to Indian tire company CEAT for US$225 million.